loopwerk/loopwerk.io/content/articles/2010-03-03-my-quest-mockup-tool.md

 Mockups with basic widgets and some wireframe functionality - you can define actions on buttons etc. Pretty good snap-to-element with automatic padding between elements.
 Software looks a bit unpolished though.

 [JustInMind Prototyper](http://www.justinmind.com/wireframe/justinmind_prototyper), $690, desktop app
 Mac version is in Beta.
 Many video tutorials.
-Not so many build-in widgets.
+Not so many built-in widgets.
 Lots of functionality, seems simpler to use than Axure RP Pro.
 Conclusion: nice, but not great.

 [MockFlow](http://www.mockflow.com/), free or $59 /y, Adobe AIR
-The free version offers very few build-in widgets.
+The free version offers very few built-in widgets.
 The paid version gives you access to the "MockStore", where everyone can place widgets for others to use.
 However, these widgets are hard to find, and since it's not really integrated into the tool itself, it's a bit too hard to use.
 Conclusion: not that bad, but there are better tools.

 [MockingBird](http://gomockingbird.com/), free, webbased
-Reasonable selection of build-in widgets.
+Reasonable selection of built-in widgets.
 It doesn't offer a lot of functionality, but it is very easy for quickly making a mockup screen.
 Good snap-to-element.
 Conclusion: if you need a free tool for making a mockup, look no further.

 [OmniGraffle (professional edition)](http://www.omnigroup.com/applications/OmniGraffle/), $199, desktop app
 The ultimate diagramming tool for the Mac, and very good for making mockups with basic clickthrough prototyping.
-Not that many build-in widgets, but there are hundreds available on the web,  most free to use.
+Not that many built-in widgets, but there are hundreds available on the web,  most free to use.
 Extremely good for mockups with superb snap-to-element, snap-to-guides and snap-to-grid.
 Best tool on the Mac for making mockups.

 [Pencil](http://www.evolus.vn/Pencil/), free, Firefox plugin
-Very simpel, very low selection of widgets.
+Very simple, very low selection of widgets.
 Not really that usable, but try it out anyway.

 [Pidoko Wireframe Creator](https://pidoco.com/en/benefits/products/prototype-creator), €30 /m, webbased
 Slow, few widgets, few wireframe functions.
 Not really worth it.